esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

     Since the creation of this guide, the BMP180 has been officially supported by the :doc:`BMP085 component
     <bmp085>`.
 The code still applies though.

 This guide will require at least a bit of knowledge of C++, so be prepared for that.
+If you've already written code for an Arduino, you have already written C++ code :) (Arduino uses a slightly customized version of C++).
-If you have any problems, I'm here to help :) https://discord.gg/KhAMKrd
+If you have any problems, I'm here to help: https://discord.gg/KhAMKrd

 Step 1: Custom Sensor Definition
 --------------------------------